New London, Connecticut: 2020 census

+Recent economic estimates

-The median income for a household in the city was $56,237, and the median income for a family was $65,357.
+According to the 2018–2022 American Community Survey, the median income for a household in the city was $56,237, and the median income for a family was $65,357.
 About 21.5% of the population was below the poverty line, including 36.4% of those under age 18 and 11.1% of those age 65 or over.

 Economy

 New London was one of the world's three busiest whaling ports for several decades beginning in the early 19th century, along with Nantucket and New Bedford, Massachusetts.
 The wealth that whaling brought into the city furnished the capital to fund much of the city's present architecture.
 The city subsequently became home to other shipping and manufacturing industries, but had gradually lost most of its industrial heart.
 The State Pier (south of the Gold Star Memorial Bridge) is being converted to support some of the offshore wind power in the United States.